cephalo-ai/cordova-plugin-firebasex/README.md

 This plugin is a fork of [cordova-plugin-firebase](https://github.com/arnesson/cordova-plugin-firebase) which has been rework to fix issues and add new functionality.

-It brings push notifications, analytics, event tracking, crash reporting and more from Google Firebase to your Cordova project.
+This version only brings performance monitoring from Google Firebase to your Cordova project.

 Supported platforms: Android and iOS